darinz/DL/04_Training_Techniques/03_initialization_strategies.md

 Pre-trained weights initialize networks with weights from models trained on large datasets, enabling transfer learning.

+> **Did you know?**
+>
+> Using pre-trained weights is like giving your model a "head start"—it already knows useful features from millions of images or texts, so it can learn your task faster and with less data.

 ### Transfer Learning Approaches

 1. **Feature Extraction**: Freeze pre-trained layers, train only new layers
 2. **Fine-tuning**: Update all layers with smaller learning rate
 3. **Progressive Unfreezing**: Gradually unfreeze layers during training

+> **Common Pitfall:**
+>
+> If your new task is very different from the pre-trained task, the transferred features may not help—or could even hurt!
+Always validate on your own data.

 ### Python Implementation